 - tunnels and underground structures,

-- They focus on the material behaviour of geomaterials.
+- They focus on the material behavior of geomaterials.

 - They learn about catastrophe management and how to deal with natural hazards.

-Students choose from one of the following specialisations:
+Students choose from one of the following specializations:

 - Hydraulic engineering and water management